rest-for-physics/framework/doc/Chapters/appendix.md

 ##### Changed class: TRestManager
 1. manages all application objects, run tasks with the help of TRestTask.
-2. now the task-running functionality are general, not special (see the code)
+2. rml sections in TRestManager secrion keeps same hierarchy as class order.
+3. use TClass reflection to instantiate these managed classes. use child rml sections to initialize these managed classes.
-3. allows C++ sytle command task and pre-defined task
+4. allows C++ sytle command task and pre-defined task

 `<addTask command="TemplateEventProcess->RunProcess()" value="ON"/>`
 `<addTask type="ProcessEvents" value="ON"/>`

-4. currently we have three application classes: TRestProcessRunner, TRestRun and TRestAnalysisPlot.
+5. currently we have three application classes: TRestProcessRunner, TRestRun and TRestAnalysisPlot.
-5. Applications can refer to each other by asking their manager for their friends
+6. Applications can refer to each other by asking their manager for their friends

 ##### Changed class: TRestRun
 1. manages all metadata objects, provides data from objects or external file
 2. external process is handled here.
 3. other processes are handled in TRestProcessRunner
-4. "addMetadata" section now should be written in "TRestRun" section, not in "TRestManager section"
+4. rml section "addMetadata" now should be written inside "TRestRun" section, not in "TRestManager section"
-5. auto naming now collects dynamic information from a fileinfo map.
+5. auto naming now collects information from multiple source: fileinfo map, processinfo map and TRestRun datamember.

 ##### Added class: TRestProcessRunner
-1. all process functionality are move here.
+1. old process functionality are move here.
 2. "addProcess" section now should be written in "TRestProcessRunner" section, not in "TRestRun" section(for external process both are ok)
 3. add multi-thread support
 4. added class TRestThread for multi-thread run.